Cam-M31/investment-theses/english/Huddle01 (HUDL).md

 There is a massive market for live video streaming.
 Driven primarily by the parabolic increase in demand and popularity in gaming, live streaming applications like Twitch and Patreon have established strong product market fit, by appealing to more niche creator audiences (than a YouTube would) and enabling some sort layer of creator monetization.
 It goes without saying that these monetization levers come with their set of drawbacks (take rates, IP ownership issues, privacy concerns etc.) that harm creators in the long run.

-Huddle’s livestreaming SDK infrastructure will allow smaller, individual creators to spin up a livestreaming set up for their own niche audiences, without any need for a middle entity, while having total ownership of content IP, and monetization control.
+Huddle’s livestreaming SDK infrastructure will allow smaller, individual creators to spin up a livestreaming setup for their own niche audiences, without any need for a middle entity, while having total ownership of content IP, and monetization control.

 **Huddle Will Form the Infrastructure Layer for Streaming Across the Internet**

-The Bull case for Web3 is that it provides cheaper, more scalable products than its web2 counterparts.
-As long as the user experience is great, frictionless and the overall product is more cost efficient, demand will accrue.
+The Bull case for Web3 is that it provides cheaper, more scalable products than its Web2 counterparts.
+As long as the user experience is great, frictionless, and the overall product is more cost-efficient, demand will accrue.
 Owning to the current macroeconomic environment, We see the next 2 years play out in a manner where organizations of all sizes that feel the pressure to shrink their bottom lines resort to multiple cost cutting measures, making Huddle an attractive destination for organizational communication.
 Huddle’s infrastructure could see potential Zoom integrations, or a Twitch Integration.

 **Strong Web3 Feature Set**